 - Indoor positioning systems-Like a GPS for indoor environments, IPS refers to the technology that helps locate people and objects indoors.
 That location information is then fed into some sort of application software to form the knowledge useful.
 As an example, IPS technologies enable a variety of location-based solutions, including real-time location systems (RTLS), wayfinding, inventory management, and first responder location systems.

-There are are many technologies that may be used for indoor positioning, five of which are listed below
+There are many technologies that may be used for indoor positioning, five of which are listed below

 - Proximity-based Systems